 Sterile normal saline

-If the clinic is closed, your call will be transferred to the paging operator.
+After hours, weekends and holidays the phone will be answered by the paging operator.
 Ask for the Radiation Oncology doctor on call.
-Give the operator your name and phone number with the area code.
+Give your name and phone number with the area code.
 The doctor will call you back.